jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [Audience laughter]

-This stuff is pretty simple logic, right?
+This stuff is pretty simple logic.
 How can we possibly make things that are reliable that we do not understand?
 It is very, very difficult.
 I think Professor Sussman made a great point saying there is going to be this tradeoff, right?
 As we make things more flexible and extensible and dynamic in some possible futures for some kinds of